jodelamo/webpack-lab/README.md

 Verify that a bundle has been created, that HTML is included in that bundle and that there is a `<h1>` element present.

+### `06-bundle-with-css-and-hmr`

+Verify that by changing CSS or JavaScript, it will be immediately reflected in the browser window through hot module replacement (HMR).

+Note that this requires a different setup than previous examples.